probsys/fast-loaded-dice-roller/README.md

     floating-point numbers, as defined by the
     [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) standard

-## Installing
+## Building and Installing

-The software can be installed by running
+The software can be built by running

     $ make all